jestfs/jestfs/README.md

 jestfs draw-figure test262-result data
 ```

-Then, open the [`Tables-Figures.xlsx`](./Tables-Figures.xlsx) file and fill the
+Then, open the [`Tables-Figures.xlsx`](./Tables-Figures.xlsx) file and fill in
-cells colored in blue as follows:
+the cells colored in blue with the corresponding files as follows:

 |Tab|Filename|
 |:-|:-|